tonybaines/gestalt/README.md

 #### Optional Sources

-A source can be declared as optional (e.g. it may not exist at runtime)
+A source can be declared as optional (i.e. it may not exist at runtime)

 ```java
 ThingConfig config = Configurations.definedBy(ThingConfig.class)